hideya/langchain-mcp-tools-py/README.md

 ### Troubleshooting Authentication Issues

-When Authentication error happens, massive logs will be generated, which make it hard to identify that authentication is the root cause.
+When authentication errors occur, they often generate massive logs that make it difficult to identify that authentication is the root cause.

-In such a case, check around the end of the log messages.
-You will see messages like `Authentication failed (401 Unauthorized)` or `Authentication failed (403 Forbidden)`.

-In order to print these key error message at the very end of the logs, this library performs extra authentication pre-validation for HTTP / HTTPS MCP servers before attempting the actual MCP connection.
+To address this problem, this library performs authentication pre-validation for HTTP/HTTPS MCP servers before attempting the actual MCP connection.
-Without this approach, the authentication error will be burried in middle of the massive logs.
+This ensures that clear error messages like `Authentication failed (401 Unauthorized)` or `Authentication failed (403 Forbidden)` appear at the end of the logs, rather than being buried in the middle of extensive error output.

-However, note that this pre-validation can interffere MCP servers behavior, as this is not a part of the MCP spec and is spefic to this library.
+**Important:** This pre-validation is specific to this library and not part of the official MCP specification.
+In rare cases, it may interfere with certain MCP server behaviors.

 #### When and How to Disable Pre-validation
 Set `"__pre_validate_authentication": False` in your server config if: